Code-the-Dream-School/intro-to-python-v1/lessons/11 - Final Project Part II/README.md

 ## Topics

+Remember that you only need to choose either Option A or Option B.

 1. **[Choosing Your Extension Track](01_choosing_your_track.md)** <br>
    How to decide between Option A and Option B; what each track produces and what new tools it involves; preparing your Week 10 project for extension